Woynert/remote-cpp-demos/simple-grpc/README.md

 ## Setup

-This demo uses Nix as a package manager.
-[Make sure to install it.] (https://nixos.org/download.html)
+This demo uses [gRPC](https://grpc.io/) with [Protocol Buffers](https://protobuf.dev/).
+Nix is employed as the package manager [Install Nix.](https://nixos.org/download.html)

 ## Building

-Enter Nix shell, this will put all required dependencies in your path.
+Enter Nix shell, this will put all required dependencies in your path:

 ```sh
 $ nix-shell
 ```

-Build
+Build:

 ```sh
 $ meson setup build